vibe-project/vibe-project.github.io/java-server/3.0.0-Alpha1/reference/index.md

 </div>

 ### Sending and Receiving Replyable Event
-Through replayable event, you can receive data in sending event by using overloaded signatures of `send` where allowed data types are the same with in reciving event and send data in receiving event by using `Reply` as data type in an asynchrnous manner like Remote Procedure Call (RPC) or controller from MVC model.
+Through replayable event, you can receive data in sending event by using overloaded signatures of `send(String event, Object data, Action<T> resolved)` and `send(String event, Object data, Action<T> resolved, Action<U> rejected)` where allowed data types are the same with in reciving event and send data in receiving event by using `Reply` as data type in an asynchrnous manner like Remote Procedure Call (RPC) or controller from MVC model.

 **Note**